Ted Egger

 Theodore Egger (born c.
 1977) is an American college football coach.
-He is the head football coach for Hilbert College, a position he has held since 2023.
+He most recently served as the head football coach for Hilbert College, a position he held from 2023 to 2025.
 He was the head football coach for Pearl River Community College from 2017 to 2019 and Hocking College from 2020 to 2022.
 He also coached for Lock Haven, Texas Lutheran, Adams State, Ferris State, Northwood, and Concordia–St. Paul.
 He played college football for Lock Haven as a defensive back.